Chanhudaro: Artefacts found

-Copper knives, spears, razors, tools, axes, vessels and dishes were found, causing this site to be nicknamed the "Sheffield of India" by Earnest Mackay.
+Copper knives, spears, razors, tools, axes, vessels and dishes were found, causing this site to be nicknamed the "Sheffield of the British Empire" by Ernest Mackay.
 Copper fish hooks were also recovered from this site.
 Terracotta cart models, a small terracotta bird which when blown acts as a whistle, plates and dishes were found.
 Male spear thrower or dancer - a broken statue (4.1cm) is of much importance, found at Chanhudaro, is now displayed at Museum of Fine Arts, Boston, USA.
 Indus Seals are also found at Chanhudaro and Chanhudaro is considered one of the centres where seals were manufactured.
 The scale of craft production at Chanhudaro seems much greater than that at Mohenjodaro, perhaps taking up half of town for this activity.

 Bead making factory

 An Impressive workshop, recognised as Bead Making Factory, was found at Chanhudaro, which included a furnace.
-Shell bangles, beads of many materials, stealite seals and metal works were manufactured at Chanhudaro.
+Shell bangles, beads of many materials, steatite seals and metal works were manufactured at Chanhudaro.

 A wide variety of materials were used to make beads here, ranging from precious stones like carnelian, jasper, quartz; metals like gold, copper and bronze; and even shell, terracotta (burnt clay) or faience (silica or sand mixed with gum and colour and then burned).
 These beads were made in a variety of shapes like discs, cylindrical, spherical, segmented or barrel-like.
 Softer materials like steatite could be moulded easily while other rocks were worked with a paste of steatite powder to make different shapes of beads.
 Harder stones resulted in geometrical beads.